 Posting in multiple languages on Facebook and Instagram can open up your brand to millions of new users.

 According to the social media giant, local Facebook pages get as much as 50% higher engagement than pages that haven’t been localized.
-While English is widely spoken online, there are 7,000 other languages worldwide.
-And the best way to reach new audiences is by sharing posts in their mother tongue.
+While English is widely spoken online, other languages are increasingly used across social media platforms.
+Plus, speaking to your target market in their mother tongue is one of the best ways to grow your audience.

 But how do you post in multiple languages on Facebook and Instagram?
 Keep reading for a step-by-step guide to setting up your profiles and sharing posts in different languages.